 - Purchase of a new vehicle

-- Import / registering of a foreign vehicle
+- Importing or registering of a foreign vehicle

-New vehicle purchases in Spain are subject to IVA (Impuesto sobre el Valor Añadido), the Spanish equivalent of VAT.
-The rate of this tax is currently 21% of the purchase value.
+New vehicle purchases in Spain are subject to IVA (Impuesto sobre el Valor Añadido), Spanish VAT – currently 21% of purchase value.

 - 121g/km – 159g/km = 4.75%